 We have identified sites at which we or a predecessor company owned or operated a manufactured gas plant or stored manufactured gas.
 We have also identified other sites that may have been impacted by historical manufactured gas plant activities.
-We are responsible for the environmental remediation of these sites, some of which are in the EPA Superfund Program.
-We are also working with the Illinois EPA in our investigation and remediation planning.
+We are responsible for the environmental remediation of these sites, some of which are in the EPA Superfund Alternative Approach Program.
+We are also working with the Illinois Environmental Protection Agency in our investigation and remediation planning.
 These sites are at various stages of investigation, monitoring, remediation, and closure.

-In addition, some of these sites are coordinating the investigation and cleanup subject to the jurisdiction of the EPA under what is called a "multisite" program.
+In addition, we are coordinating the investigation and cleanup of some of these sites subject to the jurisdiction of the EPA under what is called a "multisite" program.
 This program involves prioritizing the work to be done at the sites, preparation and approval of documents common to all of the sites, and use of a consistent approach in selecting remedies.
 At this time, we cannot estimate future remediation costs associated with these sites beyond those described below.